microsoft/teams-ai/getting-started/QUICKSTART.md

 - [02.SAMPLES](./SAMPLES.md)
 ___

-In this quickstart we will show you how to get the Echo bot up and running.
-The Echo bot echoes back messages sent to it while keeping track of the number of messages sent by the user.
+In this quickstart we will show you how to get the Echo Bot up and running.
+The Echo Bot echoes back messages sent to it while keeping track of the number of messages sent by the user.

 * [C# Quickstart](#c-quickstart)